danreeves/react-carousel-demo/README.md

 ### Missing features

 1. It's currently not responsive.
 This could be added in JS with an onResize handler or probably with some smarter CSS.
+2. Touch controls! 👉📱
-2. If the images aren't the same size as the Carousel then they get squashed/stretched.
+3. If the images aren't the same size as the Carousel then they get squashed/stretched.
 They should maintain their aspect ratio.
-3. It might be nice if the Carousel is automatically resized when the images load.
+4. It might be nice if the Carousel is automatically resized when the images load.
 We want an initialHeight/Width so that our server rendered CSS and initial paint has decent blocking but we can't always know the size of images being used.

 ---